AHHHHHH0-0/Checkit/README.md

 # Checkit
+LAHacks 2026 Project by Andrew and Numaan.

+## Overview
 > **"Are you sure it's edible?"**

 Checkit is an iOS foraging assistant that uses on-device AI to identify plants and objects through your camera, assess whether they're safe to eat, and answer questions about your environment through a voice-driven AI assistant.